NagatoDEV/PlayStation-Vita-Packet-Captures/README.md

 # Games / Services:

+* As of `June 4, 2022`, here are the following titles/services that I have currently captured as of last year.

+* [Soul Sacrifice Delta](https://www.jp.playstation.com/scej/title/soulsacrifice/en/) click [here](https://github.com/NagatoDEV/PlayStation-Vita-Packet-Captures/tree/main/Soul%20Sacrifice%20Delta) to view captures.

 * As of `August 2, 2021`, here are the following titles/services that I have currently captured as of last year.

     * [Call of Duty Black Ops Declassified](https://www.activision.com/games/call-of-duty/call-of-duty-black-ops-declassified) click [here](https://github.com/NagatoDEV/PlayStation-Vita-Packet-Captures/tree/main/Call%20of%20Duty%20Black%20Ops%20Declassified) to view captures.